- UH Mānoa Student Conduct Code

 The University, in accordance with EP 1.202, is committed to a policy of nondiscrimination on the bases of race, sex, age, religion, color, national origin, ancestry, disability, marital status, arrest and court record, sexual orientation, and veteran status in all of its programs, policies, procedures and practices.
 This nondiscrimination policy covers students, employees, and applicants for admission or employment.
 With regard to students and applicants for admission, it covers admission and access to, benefits of, participation and treatment in all University programs and activities.
 With regard to employees and applicants for employment, employment practices covered include, but are not limited to, recruitment, hiring, training, promotion, retention, compensation, benefits, transfers, and layoffs.

 Complainants are not limited to the UH Discrimination Complaint Procedures (PDF), and have rights under both federal and state laws, which have deadlines for filing of complaints (see Section IX, External Agencies).

 A9.360 Leaves of Absence for Pregnancy Related Disabilities

-The purpose of A9.360 Leaves of Absence for Pregnancy Related Disabilities is to promulgate procedures for treating disabilities caused or contributed by pregnancy and recovery therefrom as a temporary disability.
+The purpose of A9.360 Leaves of Absence for Pregnancy Related Disabilities (PDF) is to promulgate procedures for treating disabilities caused or contributed by pregnancy and recovery therefrom as a temporary disability.

 Mānoa Policies, Procedures and Guidelines